red-hat-data-services/NeMo-Guardrails/docs/configure-rails/overview.md

 # Configuration Overview

-Before using the NeMo Guardrails toolkit, you need to prepare configuration files that define your guardrails behavior.
-When you initialize the toolkit's core classes or the `nemoguardrails` CLI chat or server, it will load the configuration files you'll create in the next chapter [Run Rails](../run-rails/index.md).
+Before using the NeMo Guardrails Library, you need to prepare configuration files that define your guardrails behavior.
+When you initialize the library's core classes or the `nemoguardrails` CLI chat or server, it will load the configuration files you'll create in the next chapter [Run Rails](../run-rails/index.md).
 This section provides complete instructions on preparing your configuration files and executable scripts.

 A guardrails configuration includes the following components.
 You can start with a basic configuration and add more components as needed.
 All the components should be placed in the `config` folder, and the locations in the following table are relative to the `config` folder.